tomusborne/wp-show-posts/readme.txt

 == Description ==

+= Note =

+This plugin is only receiving security updates at this time.
+Check out our [GenerateBlocks](https://generateblocks.com/) plugin for a more modern solution.

 https://vimeo.com/175638957

 WP Show Posts allows you to display posts anywhere on your website using an easy to use shortcode.